dianapatrong/datapipeline2-olist-assignment/README.md

 NOTE: Bucket names are unique across all AWS accounts, don't forget to substitute the bucket name "spark-scala-olist" with yours.
 ```

+## Testing

+1. Verify data is downloaded correctly to the correct folder
+2. Verify dataset contains important columns `order_delivered_customer_date`, `customer_id` and `order_purchase_timestamp`
+3. Verify columns `order_delivered_customer_date` and `order_purchase_timestamp` can be casted to timestamp data type, otherwise filter out
+4. Verify there aren't any deliveries in the result which delay is less than 10 days
+5. Verify result is readable and in csv format